VincenzoMuolo/vincenzomuolo/README.md

 ## 🌱 Things i want to do

-* I want to learn a new framework like React or Flutter.
+* I want to learn a new framework like React, Flutter or WordPress.
 * I am also interested in learning TypeScript.
 ##
 I have also worked with Java to create an Android Studio app, but since the repository was originally created by my colleague, it is not currently displayed on stats API.